mrsimonemms/temporal/README.md

 ## How to run

-The Temporal UI server will be available on [localhost:8233](http://localhost:8233) for both these runtimes.
+The Temporal UI server will be available on [localhost:8233](http://localhost:8233).

 ### DevContainers/VSCode